Year of inscription on the World Heritage List 2015

-On 1 February 2017, the State Party submitted a state of conservation report, which is available at https://whc.unesco.org/en/list/1488/documents/ and addresses the recommendations made by the World Heritage Committee in its Decisions 39 COM 8B.32 and 40 COM 7B.60, and provided information on the state of conservation on Surici District as follows:
+On 4 December 2018, the State Party submitted a state of conservation report, which is available at http://whc.unesco.org/en/list/1488/documents/ and addresses the recommendations of the World Heritage Committee as follows:

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM